mkthewlis/Milestone-Project-1/README.md

 *The Career Coachers* is a fictional career coaching service that offers guidance and support to clients hoping to change their careers.
 The idea for this project came to me as I was going through this transition myself and thought it could be interesting to create a service for others in the same situation.
-Instead of only relying on articles, podcasts and opinion pieces, I liked the idea of building a coaching service that would help guide young clients throughout their transition.
+Instead of only relying on articles, podcasts and opinion pieces, I liked the idea of building a coaching service that would help guide young clients throughout their transition by pairing them to a coach with experience in their specific field.

 This was the first of four Milestone Projects that made up the Full Stack Web Development Program at *The Code Institute*.
 The main requirements were to make a responsive and static website with a minimum of three pages using HTML5 and CSS3.